6 Useful Apps to Quit Drinking Alcohol

 Cost: Free

-The I Am Sober app is one of the most popular apps to quit drinking out there.
-It helps you track your progress up to the second (as well as the money you’ve saved!).
-It also comes fully equipped with a milestone tracker, withdrawal timeline, and the option to share your sobriety story if you so choose.
+The I Am Sober app is one of the most popular apps to quit drinking.
+It helps you track your progress up to the second (as well as the money you’ve saved.
+It also comes fully equipped with a milestone tracker, withdrawal timeline, and the option to share your sobriety story if you choose.

 I Am Sober is free to use, but you can also upgrade to Sober Plus for premium features like creating groups, tracking other addictions, and connecting with additional communities.